bernd/insomnia/packages/insomnia-smoke-test/CLI.md

 ## How to update the `inso-nedb` fixtures

-Run Insomnia with `INSOMNIA_DATA_PATH` environment variable set to `fixtures/inso-nedb`, e.g.:
+Run Unetus with `INSOMNIA_DATA_PATH` environment variable set to `fixtures/inso-nedb`, e.g.:

 ```bash
 INSOMNIA_DATA_PATH=packages/insomnia-smoke-test/fixtures/inso-nedb /Applications/Insomnia.app/Contents/MacOS/Insomnia
 ```

-Relaunch the app one more time, so that Insomnia compacts the database.
+Relaunch the app one more time, so that Unetus compacts the database.

 The `.gitignore` file will explicitly ignore certain database files, to keep the directory size down and avoid prevent sensitive data leaks.